rebeccali/shrimpy/README.md

 * `RunOptimizeBetaD.m` runs a series of simulations in order to calculate the shape of the body stabilizers.
 It is not actively maintained.

+## Installing Python for `RageSim`
+RageSim requires python.

+1. Install Miniconda or Anaconda https://docs.conda.io/en/latest/miniconda.html
+2. Install the python environment `conda env create -f environment.yml -n`.
+3. Test that the environment exists by opening a new terminal and running `source activate shrimp`.
+This is the new python environment with libraries preloaded.
+4. When running any of the `RageSim` files, use this environment.
+5. During development, be sure to update `environment.yml` if you install any new packages.

 ## Tasks to Do:
 * Remove globals
 * Make a better simulation visualization
 * Clean up configuration files
 * Write documentation on using configuration files